-Since the Minnesota franchise waived him in 2017, Pekovic has apparently embarked on a new career as a drug lord.
+Since the Minnesota franchise waived him in 2017, Pekovic has apparently been involved with a drug lord.
 Let’s look at his time in the NBA and unusual post-retirement career moves.

 Nikola Pekovic’s NBA career

 That contract meant the 6-foot-11 big man from Montenegro didn’t make his NBA debut until the 2010 season.
-He played mostly backup minutes as a rookie, putting up modest averages of 5.5 points and three rebounds per game, details Basketball-Reference.
+He played mostly backup minutes as a rookie, putting up modest averages of 5.5 points and 3.0 rebounds per game.
 The next season he entered the starting lineup, boosting his output to 13.9 points and 7.4 rebounds per game.

-Nikola Pekovic’s new identity as a drug lord
+Nikola Pekovic’s new identity and ties to a drug lord

 Pekovic’s ties to the Saric brothers only grew stronger thanks to an incident that occurred shortly after his retirement from the NBA.
 At that time, reports Euro Hoops, Belgrade police seized a car with American license plates registered to Pekovic.
 Inside were both guns and drugs.
 Pekovic wasn’t in the car, but two close associates of the Saric brothers were.